 We prepare students to engage in practical ministry.
 We value the demonstration of leadership and servanthood to meet the spiritual and social needs of our world.
 We encourage interdependence with local churches and diverse ministry contexts where our students can utilize their gifts and graces for service to the church and to the world.

 EDUCATIONAL OBJECTIVES OF THE COLLEGE

-Nazarene Bible College faculty and administrators commit themselves to equipping each student to become a Christian witness and servant-leader who will demonstrate:
+Nazarene Bible College is committed to equipping students to become Christian witnesses and servant-leaders who demonstrate: